But how SHOULD we teach kids about 'electricity'?

 without having the benefit of actually being an educator USING any of

 Note that the problem with electricity misconceptions is mostly in K-6

 texts and children's books.
-In my experience it appears to be limited to
+In my experience it seems limited to

 highschool grades and

 earlier.
-For good and reliable information , textbooks at the
+For good and reliable information , textbooks at or above the

 undergraduate college level are almost uniformly accurate.
 Unfortunately